dmente03/gss/readme.md

 `core`/`grid`/`columns.scss` | Columns, offsetting, nesting, ordering and more responsive rules

 ### Regular modules
-The naming scheme of classes and files are: if it's a file, then is plural; if it's the module class name, then is singular.
+The naming scheme of classes and files is: if it's a file, then is plural; if it's the module class name, then is singular.

 Examples of modules | Description
 ------------------- | ---------------